What are the eligibility requirements for the AIHM Fellowship?

 Where are the in-person retreats located?

-The residential retreats and clinical immersion experience will take place in a variety of locations, including Portland, OR and San Diego, CA. Accepted applicants will be provided with details regarding hotel reservations and special group rates.
+The residential retreats will take place in La Jolla or San Diego, CA. The clinical immersion experience will take place in a variety of locations, including Portland, OR; San Francisco, CA; and San Diego, CA. Accepted applicants will be provided with details in a timely manner.

 What are the graduation requirements?

-To graduate, you must complete 1000 hours of courses, attend three residential retreats, attend the clinical immersion experience, and pass the clinical practicum and final examination.
-In addition, your tuition must be paid in full to walk at graduation.
+To graduate, you must complete 1000 hours of courses, attend three residential retreats with your cohort, attend the clinical immersion experience, and pass the clinical practicum and final examination.
+In addition, your tuition must be paid in full to receive your certificate of completion and/or walk at graduation.

 What kind of documentation do I receive upon graduation?